mithril-security/blind_chat/docs/docs/concepts/attestation.md

     The goal of this process is to check that the code running is indeed the code of the application we are expecting and has not been tampered with.
 It isn't to audit the application code itself.
 You can think of this a bit like a checksum when you download a software!

-## How do we implemet attestation in BlindLlama?
+## How do we implement attestation in BlindLlama?

 With BlindLlama, we measure our enclave code using a virtual TPM (vTPM).
 We are able to measure the whole software stack of our enclave, from the UEFI to our custom OS, which can then be verified (or **attested**).We also measure and attest additional custom data such as the enclave's application code and TLS certificate.